motiwari/BanditPAM/README.md

 indicating whether or not to output data point assignments.

 ```
-./BanditPAM -i [path/to/input.csv] -k [number of clusters] -a
+./BanditPAM -f [path/to/input.csv] -k [number of clusters] -a
 ```
-* `-i` is mandatory, and has a mandatory argument that specifies the path to the dataset to load in.
+* `-f` is mandatory, and has a mandatory argument that specifies the path to the dataset to load in.
 * `-k` is mandatory, and specifies the number of clusters to fit the data to.
 * `-a` is optional, and if this flag is specified then the cluster assignments will be printed to standard out